JGibbsTJ12/JelloMenu/README.md

 ![](https://files.catbox.moe/3t09ti.png)

 ## Installation
-App is packaged with gradle, so run via Gradle as you would any other SQLite is required for this app to work.
+App is packaged with gradle, so run via Gradle as you would any other.

+SQLite is required for this app to work.